 A Grant of Representation is part of the Probate process.
 It is an order that’s issued by court, to give authority to designated individuals to deal with a deceased person's estate.

 An annuity income is payable for as long as the annuitant - the person receiving the annuity - lives.
 They can choose a guarantee period (anything up to 30 years), which means that, if they die within that guarantee period, the annuity will continue to be paid for the remainder of that period.
-Annuitants can nominate anyone to receive the income from their guarantee period.
+The remaining payments are made to the beneficiaries of the deceased.

 The lump sum you receive at the end of the term of the Fixed Term Annuity you have with us.
-You can reinvest this money into any appropriate pension product of your choice.
+You can use this to purchase a lifetime annuity or another pension product available under pensions legislation at that time.

 This is the part of pension benefit built up in defined benefit schemes, which relates to contracting out between 1978 and 1997 and is roughly equivalent to the amount of State Earnings Related Pension Scheme (SERPS) which would have been paid for that period.
 This is the minimum pension payable under the scheme.
 As GMP is a replacement of a state benefit, certain restrictions apply to the income you receive from it.

 In 2005, the Inland Revenue and Her Majesty's Customs and Excise merged to form Her Majesty's Revenue & Customs.
 They are responsible for the collection and administration of the main forms of UK taxes.

 A type of equity release, where you sell all or part of your home in return for a cash lump sum.
 You continue to live in your home for as long as you wish.